Biden signs executive order on abortion, declares Supreme Court 'out of control' | Politics

 Biden signs executive order on abortion, declares Supreme Court 'out of control'

-In Friday's speech, Biden instead laid out how abortion rights could be secured by voters if they elected more pro-choice senators, and noted the Supreme Court majority opinion referred to women's "political power."
-"I don't think the court, or for that matter Republicans ... have a clue about the power of American women," he said, adding he believed women would turn out in record numbers in November's election to restore women's rights.
+Instead, Biden laid out how abortion rights could be codified into law by voters if they elected "two additional pro-choice senators, and a pro-choice House" and urged women to turn out in record numbers to vote.
+He said he would veto any law passed by Republicans to ban abortion rights nationwide.
+Jen Klein, director of the president’s Gender Policy Council at the White House, did not name any specifics when asked what the order would change for women.

-He also cited recent reports that a 10-year-old girl in Ohio was forced to travel to Indiana to have an abortion after she was raped.
-"Imagine being a little girl.
-Just imagine being a little girl, 10 years old.
-Does anyone believe that?," he said.

-Asked what, exactly could change for women immediately after the order was signed, Jen Klein, director of the president’s Gender Policy Council at the White House afterwards, did not name any specifics.
 "You can’t solve by executive action what the Supreme Court has done," she said.
+'FIRST STEPS'

+Still, progressive lawmakers and abortion rights groups welcomed the directive.
+Senator Elizabeth Warren called it "important first steps," and asked the administration to explore every available option to protect abortion rights.
+The issue may help drive Democrats to the polls in the November midterm elections, when Republicans have a chance of taking control of Congress.

-Republican National Committee Chairwoman Ronna McDaniel said "Democrats are out of touch with the American people" after Biden's remarks.
-In June, Biden condemned the court's ruling and proposed that U.S. senators remove a legislative roadblock by temporarily lifting the Senate "filibuster" to restore abortion rights.
-The suggestion was shot down by aides to key Democratic senators Kyrsten Sinema and Joe Manchin.
+In June, Biden proposed that U.S. senators remove a legislative roadblock by temporarily lifting the Senate "filibuster" to restore abortion rights, but the suggestion was shot down by aides to key Democratic senators.
 Earlier in June, sources told Reuters the White House was unlikely to take the bold steps on abortion access that Democratic lawmakers have called for, such as court reform or offering reproductive services on federal lands.
-On Friday, Biden directed the Health and Human Services Department to protect and expand access to "medication abortion" approved by the Food and Drug Administration.
-Experts have said a pill used to terminate early pregnancies is unlikely to become available without a prescription for years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)